pcjsam/terraform-google-keycloak/README.md

 - Check that the image exists in Artifact Registry
 - Verify the image project ID is correctly configured

-### Two-Stage Apply Issues
+### Module Integration Issues

-**Resources already exist error on stage 2:**
+**Resources already exist errors:**

-- This is normal - Terraform will update the state with the new configuration
+- Ensure you're not duplicating resources between modules
+- Check that infrastructure outputs are correctly passed to application module
 - Run `terraform plan` to see what will change

-**Kubernetes resources not deploying:**
-- Verify you changed `deploy_k8s_grants` and `deploy_k8s_resources` to `true`
+**Application module failing to deploy:**

+- Verify infrastructure module was deployed successfully
-- Ensure all providers are configured in your root module
+- Ensure all required providers are configured
+- Check that all infrastructure outputs are correctly referenced
-- Check that the cluster is accessible: `gcloud container clusters describe <cluster-name>`
+- Verify the GKE cluster is accessible

 ## Best Practices